top of page

 Nora, Bob and Gertrude St Osyth c 1936.jpeg

-Below: Nora, Bob (Nora's friend) & Gertrude St Osyths Priory
+Nora, Bob (Nora's friend) & Gertrude St Osyth's Priory

-Gertrude with one of her grandchildren - could be Tony Chris, Geoffrey, Phillip or Jeremy or Michael at 108 Douglas Road, Clacton-on-Sea
+Jack with one of her grandchildren - could be Tony, Chris, Geoffrey, Phillip, Jeremy or Michael at 108 Douglas Road, Clacton-on-Sea.

 Gert picnic on lawn new chair and _.jpeg